Book Review: When Your Teen Has an Eating Disorder is a Must-Read

 What did I like about this book?

 Importantly, the authors do acknowledge that most body image research is done on cis, white, and often straight-sized bodies.
-They also discuss weight bias and its harmful effects in addition to discussion on historically marginalized bodies.
+They also discuss weight bias and its harmful effects.
+In addition, there is a discussion on historically marginalized bodies.

 The authors’ discussion of the body positivity movement is especially insightful.